 Milton died tragically whilst under anasthetic early in life at the age of 28.

 I am grateful that my Sisters and I were greatly encouraged to learn piano and guitar and were exposed to great concerts at a young age.

 Before I started learning the guitar at the age of 10, I had the opportunity to have piano lessons when I was 6 with a Nun from the local convent.
 Prior to getting piano lessons, I used to listen to my sisters piano lesson and when their lesson was finished I enjoyed going to the piano to play the tune they learnt by ear.
 My piano lessons with the Nun came to a holt perhaps because I did not like the way the teacher taught, correcting me with the tap of a ruler.
 Perhaps this was this the reason that I used to hide in the bushes to try and avoid my lesson.
 Something I learnt of recently from my mother.

 I wonder how things may have been different if I had a chance to meet my grandfather.
-Perhaps I may have chosen the piano instead of the Guitar as an instrument if I had the direct influence from him.
-I ponder what would have come of his music career?
+Perhaps I may have chosen the Piano instead of the Guitar as an instrument if I had the direct influence from him.

 There are no comments yet, add one below.